 HealthTech has a real bias problem.
 Everyone thinks they’ve got the best product on the market, and they’re shouting it from the rooftops.
-But, is that what buyers really want to hear about?
-We don’t think so.
+But, is that what your buyers really want to hear about?

 It’s time to eliminate product bias from your HealthTech marketing efforts.
 Instead, approach each marketing interaction with these five principles in mind.

 Think About This

 - B2B companies, including HealthTech, have shifted much of their focus from internal efficiency to customer experience.

 - Five years of digital transformation were concentrated into ten months because of the onset of the COVID-19 pandemic.
 Medicine adopted multiple new technologies in 2020 and more are expected in 2021 including augmented reality, virtual reality, and blockchain.

 - 20.4 billion devices were predicted to be connected to the Internet of Things by the end of 2020.
 Reality eclipsed predictions and reached 31 billion.
 With the advent of 5G, experts expect another 20% growth in 2021.

 The #1 Marketing Mistake You Can Make

 Leading with a technology bias is the biggest mistake you can make in marketing — it immediately puts distance between you and your audience.

 If you work in technology, it can be easy to assume that everyone knows what you’re talking about all the time.
 You live and breathe your industry, and as a marketer, it’s your job to share your company’s message.
 In your personal life, you may find yourself deep in conversations with friends and family about your work, only to realize that they have no idea what you’re really saying.
 And that’s because they aren’t immersed in your industry or company.